prebid/prebid.github.io/prebid-server/developers/add-a-module.md

 The ability to add optional modules in [Prebid.js](/prebid/prebidjs.html) has been widely used, with dozens of interesting features forming a healthy ecosystem of vendor choice that's good for publishers and the industry.

-Prebid Server (Java) supports a rich module interface that allows anyone to contribute functionality at predefined places along the request pipeline.
+Prebid Server supports a rich module interface that allows anyone to contribute functionality at predefined places along the request pipeline.
 Here's the general development process: